-The WJEC Science (Double Award) course is one of three science courses offered at Islwyn High School.
-Science GCSEs begin in Year 9.
-Depending on progress, personal interest/aspirations and the advice of teaching staff, students will continue with their study of Science in one of the three courses.
+The majority of pupils will study either Double Award or Single Award Science.
+However, pupils will have the option to choose to study Triple Award Science as one of their options.
+Depending on progress, personal interest, aspirations and the advice of teaching staff, students will study Science in one of the three courses.

-This WJEC GCSE Science (Double Award) specification provides a broad, coherent, satisfying and worthwhile course of study.
+The WJEC GCSE Science (Double Award) specification provides a broad, coherent, satisfying and worthwhile course of study.
 It encourages learners to develop confidence in, and a positive attitude towards, Science and to recognise its importance in their own lives and to society.
 Studying GCSE Science (Double Award) provides the foundations for understanding the material world.

-There are two tiers of entry: Higher Tier - Grades A\-D and Foundation Tier - Grades C - G and all students are awarded TWO GCSE Grades.
+There are two tiers of entry: Higher Tier (Grades A\-D) and Foundation Tier (Grades C - G).
+All students are awarded TWO GCSE Grades.